huyhieupham/3D-Face-Recognition/README.md

 **Original paper**: S. Gupta, M. K. Markey, A. C. Bovik, "Anthropometric 3D Face Recognition", International Journal of Computer Vision, Volume 90, 3:331-349, 2010.

 **Description**: The Texas 3D Face Recognition database (Texas 3DFRD) is a collection of 1149 pairs of facial color and range images of 105 adult human subjects.
 These images were acquired using a stereo imaging system manufactured by 3Q Technologies (Atlanta, GA) at a very high spatial resolution of 0.32 mm along the x, y, and z dimensions.
 During each acquisition, the color and range images were captured simultaneously and thus the two are perfectly registered to each other.
+This dataset is used for research and purposes only and may not be used for any commercial purposes.

 **Year of release**: 2010